Your Guide to Getting More Magnesium | Natural Factors USA Skip to content

 How Much Magnesium Do You Need Daily?

-The Recommended Dietary Allowance (RDA) for magnesium is 310-320 mg daily for most adult women, and 400-420 mg daily for most adult men.
-You might need a higher intake, however, if you are under increased stress, are very physically active, or take certain medications that deplete magnesium stores or bind to magnesium, blocking absorption.
+The Recommended Dietary Allowance (RDA) for magnesium is 310320 mg daily for most adult women, and 400420 mg daily for most adult men.
+Needs may be higher for people experiencing increased emotional or physical stress, who are very physically active, or who are taking medications that affect magnesium status.

 The US Food and Nutrition Board (FNB) recommends the following daily intake of magnesium for different age groups.
 [3]